Doctor Who series 15: Aftershow

 The series is accompanied by Doctor Who: Unleashed, a behind-the-scenes companion show.
 Adopting a similar format to the former behind-the-scenes programme Doctor Who Confidential, Unleashed follows every new episode of Doctor Who with a 30-minute instalment on BBC Three, hosted by Steffan Powell.

+Home media

+The fifteenth series along with the preceding Christmas special received home media releases in August 2025.
+"Joy to the World" also had an independent release earlier that year.